RoboPhred/oni-save-parser/README.md

 # oni-save-parser

-Parses save data from Oxygen Not Included.
+Parses and writes save data from Oxygen Not Included.
 Supports NodeJS and (eventually) Web.

 Currently under development